Working with both sides

 Running the meetings

 At the first meeting, you’ll typically have time for everyone to share their answers to the first three questions.
 Keep track of the time, be flexible, but don’t let participants ramble.
 It’s very helpful for the facilitator to take brief notes on what people share.
-If there’s still time available, I suggest you/the facilitator models the process by sharing their answers to questions 4) and 5) and holding an appropriate discussion.
+If there’s still time available, I suggest you/the facilitator model the process by sharing their answers to questions 4) and 5) and holding an appropriate discussion.
 Use subsequent meetings as needed for every group member in turn to answer and discuss these two final questions, and write notes on these discussions too.

 The post-exercise review

-When this exercise has been completed for everyone, I suggest the group schedule a follow-up review in a few months time.
+When this exercise has been completed for everyone, I suggest the group schedule a follow-up review in a few months.
 If your group starts with check-ins, it can be useful to regularly remind everyone about the review and ask if anything’s come up that someone would like to discuss before the review meeting.

 Before the post-exercise review, let group members know that the facilitator will share their notes for each person in turn, and ask them to comment on what’s happened since.